sofijaeveratt/odin-recipes/README.md

 # odin-recipes
-A lst of 3 recipes.
+A list of 3 recipes.